pcgrisha/docs.carpentries.org/topic_folders/communications/tools/zoom_rooms.md

 #### Transferring host privileges or assigning a co-host

 A host may transfer host privileges or assign a co-host.
+It is highly recommended that the host always assign 1-2 co-hosts.
+The co-hosts can be whoever is facilitating the session with you, or at your discretion, a trusted participant if you are leading a session alone.
+The co-hosts can help moderate the room, including making sure people are muted.
+This also ensures that if the host is accidentally bumped from the call, host access will go to a co-host.
+Otherwise, Zoom will assign host status to a random participant, making it potentially difficult to re-claim host access.

 [Read about how to make a participant a co-host](https://support.zoom.us/hc/en-us/articles/206330935-Enabling-and-adding-a-co-host#h_9c3ee7f2-b70c-4061-8dcf-00dd836b2075).